SansBae/Phising-Go/README.md

 <p align="center">
 <sup>
   <img src="Logo.png" width="100">
   PhishingGo tool. phising is a method of committing fraud by tricking the target with the intention of stealing the target account.
-Phishing can be said to steal important information by taking over the victim's account for a specific purpose.
+Phishing can be said to steal important information by taking over the victims account for a specific purpose.
 </sup>
 </p>